Vaccinations: Safeguarding Your Child's Future Health and Well-being

 Q: Mera bachcha ka bukhar ho gaya vaccination ke baad - kya karun?

-A: Mild fever (100-102°F) after vaccination is normal and actually shows the immune system is responding!
-Give paracetamol drops as prescribed by your doctor, keep baby hydrated with breastmilk, dress lightly, and offer extra comfort.
-If fever is very high (above 104°F), lasts more than 3 days, or baby seems very unwell, consult your pediatrician.
+A: Mild fever (100-102°F) after vaccination is common and usually shows the immune system is responding.
+Give paracetamol only if your baby is uncomfortable — dosed by weight (15 mg/kg per dose), confirmed with your doctor, not before the vaccine.
+Keep baby hydrated with breastmilk, dress lightly, and offer extra comfort.
+See your pediatrician the same day if the fever is high or persistent, lasts more than 3 days, or baby seems very unwell.
+If your baby is under 3 months, any fever of 100.4°F (38°C) or higher needs same-day medical review — do not wait, even at night.

 Q: Can I delay vaccines if my baby is slightly unwell?